shakespete/react/README.md

 3) Browser Paint: the time when the component’s elements are actually added to the DOM
 4) useEffect is called

 useLayoutEffect is invoked after the render, but before the browser paints the change.
-In most circumstances, useEffect is the write tool for the job, but if your effect is essential to the browser paint, you may want to use useLayoutEffect.
+In most circumstances, useEffect is the right tool for the job, but if your effect is essential to the browser paint, you may want to use useLayoutEffect.
 For instance, you may want to obtain the with and height of an element when the window is resized.
 The width and height of the window is information that your component may need before the browser paints. useLayoutEffect is used to calculate the window’s width and height before the paint.

 ```
 function useWindowSize {